 There are also chain bookstores and online retailers that are similarly important.
 They put a lot of books into a lot of people’s hands.
 They are accessible for a broad range of readers in a huge number of places (as someone who lives in rural Maine, I can attest to their importance in my life!).
 They are on college campuses and in airports, they ship to servicemen and women overseas and to the very remotest corners of our country, and they can be incredibly important for those with limited mobility or less financial flexibility.
 I’m proud that the book will support both local independent bookstores and the larger retailers.

 The remaining $11 (roughly!) per book goes to the publishing house, which in turn is responsible for paying for the book to be printed (in this case, at a printer in the US, which, again, employs people and contributes to a book-reading economy), for marketing the book, and of course for compensating all of the people who worked on this book and others – from proofreaders to designers to production managers to editors.
 Some books earn publishing houses a profit, some do not.
-The books that are profitable allow publishing houses to publish books that are less likely to be so – books by lesser-known writers or in less traditionally profitable genres (for example: poetry, women’s studies, and literary fiction).
+The books that are profitable allow publishing houses to publish books that are less likely to be so – books by lesser-known writers or in less traditionally profitable genres (for example: poetry, gender studies, and literary fiction).
 About 78% of the people who work in publishing in this country are women.